 Ink looks washed out

 Characteristics such as washed out or its opposite, deep, one could call the degree of colour saturation, which has to do with the dye and dye concentration as well as the dispersion on/in the paper.
 This may not be a quality criterion as the washed out appearance can be a desired choice of the ink manufacturer.
 I have read comments of writers who enjoy the washed out look.

 Some inks agree better with paper

 Some inks agree better with some papers than with others.
 The expression better can be quite personal, and I am not sure what the criteria of measurement could be for this.
 I would suggest that all components, which make up paper can be the causes of different behaviour.
 Let’s start: the fibre material, the fibre size, the bonding material, the coating of the paper, bonding agent or paper fibre, with which certain surface active chemicals can deal better than with others.

 In the writing industry, as I mentioned before, we employed standardised paper for testing, as it has been used in a circle or infinity figure writing machine (see upper part of this article).
-I would like to bet that almost every quality writing implement developed on this planet was optimised on that paper.
+I would like to bet that almost every quality writing implement developed on this planet was optimised for that paper.

 Of course, in the alchemy of ink production, everyone adds a few extra spices.
 This could be the cause for some inks performing on different papers different than others.
 The concentration of chemicals in ink is so minute (dirty water), instead, I tend to blame the paper for the variation than the pen.

 Even inks of the same brand behave differently